rust-lang/book/2018-edition/src/ch12-03-improving-error-handling-and-modularity.md

 program’s structure and how it’s handling potential errors.

-First, our `main` function now performs two tasks: it parses arguments and opens files.
+First, our `main` function now performs two tasks: it parses arguments and reads files.
 For such a small function, this isn’t a major problem.
 However, if we continue to grow our program inside `main`, the number of separate tasks the `main` function handles will increase.
 As a function gains responsibilities, it becomes more difficult to reason about, harder to test, and harder to change